browserpass/browserpass-extension/README.md

 1. Password must be defined on a line starting from `password:`, `pass:` or `secret:` (case-insensitive), and if all of these are absent, the first line in the password entry file is considered to be a password.

-1. Username must be defined on a line starting from `login:`, `username:`, `user:` or `email:` (case-insensitive), and if all of these are absent, the file name is considered to be a username.
+1. Username must be defined on a line starting from `login:`, `username:`, `user:` or `email:` (case-insensitive), and if all of these are absent, default username as configured in browser extension or in `.browserpass.json` of specific password store, and finally if everything is absent the file name is considered to be a username.

 1. URL ([only](#password-matching-and-sorting) used for [basic HTTP auth](#basic-http-authentication)!) must be defined on a line starting from `url:`, `uri:`, `website:`, `site:`, `link:` or `launch:` (case-insensitive).